 If you’re not sure how to monitor your pH levels, then we suggest measuring them with at-home kits.
 You can usually purchase these from your local pharmacy or health store.

 It's important to understand the role of bacteria and yeast as part of your overall vaginal and sexual health.
 However, you don't need to always be on guard.
-Your vagina is actually working around the clock to clean and protect itself.
+Your vagina is actually working around the clock to keep itself clean and protected.

-This is because the vaginal canal is lined with mucus-producing cells that release discharge to cleanse the vaginal area and prevent infection.
+The vaginal canal is lined with mucus-producing cells that release discharge to cleanse the vaginal area and keep the microbiome balanced.
 This is why you likely see vaginal discharge during different parts of your cycle.

 Likewise, some studies suggest that hormones such as estrogen may also play a role in maintaining the pH levels of the vagina.